CookiePLMonster/CookiePLMonster.github.io/_posts/2018-10-29-excuse-me-do-you-speak-english.md

 *Fix for the issue discussed here has been submitted back to PCSX2's repository via a [pull request](https://github.com/PCSX2/pcsx2/pull/2664).*

-{{ "2018-10-31" | date: page.date-format }} update: Fix has been merged into both PCSX2 and wxWidgets.
+{{ page.last_modified_at | date: page.date-format }} update: Fix has been merged into both PCSX2 and wxWidgets.
 Success!

 [^1]: And seemingly me being cursed with a curse of finding issues everywhere.